A brief history | Factsheet | Articles | Live blogs | Videos | Contact

 Manchester canal Street jumble sale 1991 Sometime in the mid 1980s an annual jumble sale started in what would become known as Manchester's gay village.
 The aim was to raise money to help with HIV & AIDS and have a little fun.
 In 1991 the event was called "The Carnival of Fun Weekend."

-We believe in 1992 it was called "Tickled Pink" and in 1993 the "AbFab Weekend" (the BBC comedy Absolutely Fabulous was first screened in November 1992).
+We believe in 1992 or 93 it was called "Tickled Pink" and in 1994 the "AbFab August Bank Holiday Carnival".
 After that the weekend was known as Manchester Mardi Gras and, by the second half of the 1990s, it had turned into a huge free event.

 See the article in our 2022 factsheet (PDF) to understand why the August weekend was neither a "pride" nor a protest, despite endless modern day claims that it was these things.